jdidion/atropos/paper/README.md

 # Overview

 The scripts in this directory will enable you to re-run the analyses in the Atropos paper.
-The workflows defined here runs the benchmarks and generates the figures and tables shown in the paper.
+The workflows defined here run the benchmarks and generate the figures and tables shown in the paper.

 We have created [Docker](https://www.docker.com/) images for all of the software tools used, as well as data volumes containing all the raw data and resources.
 These images can be used directly on Mac, Windows, and some linux platforms using the Docker engine.
 On unsupported linux platforms (namely RedHat and derivatives, such as Scientific Linux), [Singularity](http://singularity.lbl.gov/) can be used to execute the containers directly from Docker Hub.